Smoothieware/SmoothieV2-LPC/Firmware/README.md

 Debugging and Flashing
 ----------------------
-You will need a JLink to flash and debug, plug it into the jtag port.
+You will need a JLink to initially flash and debug, plug it into the jtag port.
 Run the jlink gdb server:
 ```/opt/jlink/JLinkGDBServer -device LPC4330_M4 -speed auto -rtos GDBServer/RTOSPlugin_FreeRTOS.so -timeout 10000```